HEALTH IN JORDAN

 Exotic and dangerous animals: snakes and scorpions

-On the other hand, scorpions can also appear in certain areas, such as Little Petra.
-It is the species Leiurus quinquestriatus, also known as the yellow scorpion or Palestinian yellow scorpion, and its bites will also cause intense pain, although its venom is not lethal, except in vulnerable people, such as those with heart problems or allergies.
+, also known as yellow scorpion or yellow Palestinian scorpion, and its stings will also cause intense pain, although its venom is not deadly, except in especially vulnerable people, such as those with heart problems or allergies.

 Tips for your health in Jordan